citomni/docs/how-to/services-authoring-registration-usage.md

 These Services still **conform** to the same constructor contract and map semantics, but their **lifecycle and call sites** are special (Kernel-controlled).
 Treat them as **infrastructure**: They must be exceptionally defensive about state (e.g., headers already sent), avoid recursion, and keep work minimal.

+Router consumes the compiled route table (Built by `App::buildRoutes()` or loaded from `var/cache/routes.{http|cli}.php`) and does not read routes from `$this->app->cfg`.
+Keep route data out of config.
+Provider packages may declare routes in `Registry::ROUTES_HTTP`, but these are compiled into the route cache and consumed by the Router from there.

 ---

 ## 10) Performance and caching